NicoHood/Hoodloader/Readme.md

 Copy the folder (Hoodloader-master) into sketchbook/hardware/ like this: sketchbook/hardware/Hoodloader/avr/[...]

 **You need to solder the 4 Pin Header.
-SS pin is currently on PB4, It is the pin on the bottom left (closest to the TX led).**
+SS pin is currently on PB4, It is the pin on the bottom left (closest to the TX led).
+See picture above.**

 At the moment I use baud 1 (which is normally invalid) to upload sketches.
 This is to not interfere with any other baud.
 This gives us most compatibility.
 Under Windows this works, tell me about other systems.